 You work hard to keep your pool clean, so you may be startled to wake up one day and notice that a white layer has formed around the edge of your swimming pool.
-Calcium scale is a common issue pool owners face.
-Unfortunately, it is aesthetically displeasing, and calcium scale can leave permanent stains on your pool wall if you don’t take care of it soon enough.
+Calcium scale is a common issue in pools that is aesthetically displeasing and can leave permanent stains on your pool walls.

 In this guide, I’ll give you background on how calcium scale forms, how to get rid of it, and what you can do to prevent it.
 Assuming you caught the problem early, you should be able to reclaim your pool walls without long-term damage.

 What Is Calcium Scale?

-Calcium scale is a white-gray chalky buildup that forms along the waterline of pools.
+Calcium scale is a white-gray chalky buildup many pool owners may unfortunately become familiar with.
 It coats your beautiful blue pool tile or lining, dulling its color and making your pool look more aged than it is.